 c.
 The hybrid resume combines the best features of other resumes.
 It showcases skills and accomplishments while maintaining ease of reading.
 This is the best format for job seekers of all level.
 The hybrid resume is well worth the additional time and effort to craft.

 - Check for spelling mistakes: Many resumes do not appear to be proofread and have spelling mistakes, and don't create a great first impression.

 - Gaps in work history: If there is a gap in your work history because you went backpacking for a year or left the workforce to have children, state that this is what you were doing at the time.
 Continuity of work history is an aspect that recruiters use to look for ‘red flags’.

 - Don’t Lie: Remember that if you say you can do something and then your references or any other avenue confirms that you can not, you can look foolish and harm your reputation and your chances of getting that job.

-- Make sure that we can open your resume: Use .doc/.docx and .pdf formats only, they can be opened on most platforms used by recruiters.
-Please note that pictures file such .jpeg or .gif looks unprofessional.
+- Make sure that we can open your resume: Use .doc/.docx and .pdf formats only so they can be opened on most platforms used by recruiters.
+Picture files such .jpeg or .gif look unprofessional.

 Remember to take your time in submitting your resume to an organisation because forgetting to attach your resume at all is an ‘application killer’.
 Good luck!